Ed Wood: Necromania

 At the time of his death, Wood was working on a biographical screenplay based on the last years of actor Bela Lugosi to be called Lugosi Post Mortem, which was supposed to star actor Peter Coe as Lugosi and Karl Johnson as his father Tor Johnson.
 The nearly completed script was left behind the last time Wood was evicted and is presumed to have been discarded in the trash.
 Wood was also working on a screenplay for a film called Venus De Milo, a mystery that would explain the famous statue's missing arms.

 Technically, Wood's last acting job was in the 1978 Stephen Apostolof film Hot Ice.
 Ed Wood played a janitor in the film, but his scene was cut out at the last minute due to his drunkenness on the set.
 Wood died soon after this film was made in 1978, at age 54.
-(Ironically his demise coincided with the end of the soft-core porn industry circa 1978.
-Apostolof himself stopped making films as well at this time.)
+Apostolof himself stopped making films as well at this time.